sagan/simplegoproxy/README.md

 - `_sgp_basicauth=user:password` : Set the HTTP Basic Authentication for request.
 It can also be directly set in target url via "https://user:password@example.com" syntax.
 - `_sgp_impersonate=<value>` : Impersonate itself as Browser when sending http request.
 See below "Impersonate the Browser" section.
 - `_sgp_sign=<value>` : The sign of request canonical url.
 See below "Request signing" section.
+- `_sgp_keytype` : The sign key type.
+See below "Signing key type" section.
 - `_sgp_scope=<value>` : The scope of sign.
 Can be used multiple times.
 See below "Scope signing" section.
 - `_sgp_referer=<value>` : Set the allowed referer of request to the entrypoint url.
 Can be used multiple times.
 See below "Referer restrictions" section.
+- `_sgp_origin=<value>` : Set the allowed origin of request to the entrypoint url.
+Can be used multiple times.
+See below "Origin restrictions" section.
+- `_sgp_validbefore=<value>`, `_sgp_validafter=<value>` : If set, the entrypoint url can only be used before or after this time accordingly.
+Value can be any of below time formats: `2006-01-02`, `2006-01-02T15:04:05` `2006-01-02T15:04:05-07:00`, `2006-01-02T15:04:05Z`.
+All but the last format are parsed in local timezone.
+The last one are parsed as UTC time.
+Note to enforce these restrictions, "Request signing" must be enabled.

 Modification paramaters are set in Query Variables.
 All `_sgp_*` parameters are stripped from the target url when Simplegoproxy fetch it.
 E.g.: the `http://localhost:3000/https://ipcfg.co/json?abc=1&_sgp_cors` entry will actually fetch the `https://ipcfg.co/json?abc=1` target url.